plutomi/plutomi/README.md

 Simply make a copy of [.env.example](.env.example) to a `.env` file and run `./scripts/run.sh`.
 This will:

-1. Setup MongoDB for you
+1. Setup MongoDB

-2. Setup NATS + Jetstream for you
+2. Setup NATS + Jetstream

 > Credentials for all datasources when testing locally are `admin` and `password`.
 > The NATS server will be created with a `sys` user to manage it, and an `admin` user for creating streams & publishing/subscribing to messages.